JT-Ca/JT-Ca/HackTool/#%README#%/READ_ME_#1.txt

-JT's 'Hacking' Tools
+JT's 'Hacking' Tool

 Creator
 JT

-Final Project for College Class
+HackTool

-This Tool set has a total of 12 different tools and will have future updates with more tools being added, bug fixes, etc.
+This Tool set has a total of 18 different sub-tools and will have future updates with more tools being added, bug fixes, etc.
 This is my FIRST ever hacking tool I have created so it’s not capable of much for now.